Rita Ora Flashes Abs In Crop Top Before Jetting Off To Paris For Louis Vuitton Men’s Show

 Another recent photo from her Instagram feed shows Ora rocking the same shirt but switching out the track pants for a pair of jeans that are half denim and half leather.
 In the post, she hugs her friend, Virgil Abloh, who has been the artistic director of Louis Vuitton’s men’s wear collection since March of 2018.
 Ora shares that this was Abloh’s first Louis Vuitton show, which is obviously a big deal.

 It appears as though Ora attended the show and she also shared a photo of herself at the event itself.
-Within just two hours of the post, Ora’s photo has already earned her 34,000 likes in addition to 100 plus comments.
-Many fans were quick to applaud Ora for all of her hard word to get to where she is as she confessed in the caption of the post that she and Abloh are just “two kids from the hood.”
+Within just two hours of the post, Ora’s photo has already earned her 34,000 likes in addition to 100-plus comments.
+Many fans were quick to applaud Ora for all of her hard work to get to where she is as she confessed in the caption of the post that she and Abloh are just “two kids from the hood.”

 “Happy times for you with your friends.”